Tom Brady Trainer Alex Guerrero Defends Self As Patriots' Julian Edelman Suspended For PED Violation

-New England Patriots wide receiver Julian Edelman was on his way back from a knee injury that cost him his entire 2017 season, but on Thursday his comeback was set back by four games when the National Football League slapped the 32-year-old with a suspension to start the 2018 Patriots season, for what the league said was a violation of the NFL policy on performance enhancing drugs, according to an NFL.com report.
+New England Patriots wide receiver Julian Edelman was on his way back from a knee injury that cost him his entire 2017 season, but on Thursday, his comeback was set back by four games when the NFL slapped the 32-year-old with a suspension to start the 2018 season.
+The league said the suspension was for a violation of the NFL policy on performance enhancing drugs, according to an NFL.com report.

-The suspension only added to the controversy over the controversial personal trainer Alex Guerrero, who was working with Edelman.
-Guerrero is future Hall of Fame quarterback Tom Brady’s business partner in his TB12 athletic training company, and Brady is devoted to Guerreo who he has credited with creating the diet and exercise program that, Brady says, has allowed him to play at an elite level past the age of 40 — a rarity for NFL quarterbacks.
+The suspension only added to the controversy over the controversial personal trainer, Alex Guerrero, who was working with Edelman.
+Guerrero is future Hall of Fame quarterback Tom Brady’s business partner in his TB12 athletic training company, and Brady is devoted to Guerrero, who he has credited with creating the diet and exercise program.
+Brady says the program has allowed him to play at an elite level past the age of 40, a rarity for NFL quarterbacks, according to the Daily Mail.

-Only 17 NFL quarterbacks before Brady have stayed in the league past the age of 40, according to That One Sports Show, and none have achieved the long term success that Brady has been able to maintain.
+Only 17 NFL quarterbacks before Brady have stayed in the league past the age of 40, according to That One Sports Show, and none have achieved the long-term success that Brady has been able to maintain.

 But Guerrero and his methods have raised questions in New England, despite the endorsement of the iconic Brady.
-A 2015 Boston Magazine exposé labeled Guerrero a “snake oil salesman” who previously claimed falsely to be a doctor and pushed remedies that he said could cure cancer, brain concussions, and AIDS, according to the Boston article.
-Guerrero is seen in the image at the top of the page, at left, with Brady.
+A 2015 Boston Magazine exposé labeled Guerrero a “snake oil salesman,” who previously claimed falsely to be a doctor and pushed remedies that he said could cure cancer, brain concussions, and AIDS, according to the Boston article.

-But Guerrero is not a Patriots employee, and during the 2017 season Head Coach Bill Belichick banned the trainer from traveling with the team as well as from the sidelines during games — causing a rift between Belichick and Brady, as well as with star tight end Rob Gronkowski, according to veteran Boston football reporter Tom E. Curran.
+But Guerrero is not a Patriots employee, and during the 2017 season, Head Coach Bill Belichick banned the trainer from traveling with the team, as well as from the sidelines during games.
+This reportedly caused a rift between Belichick and Brady, as well as with star tight end Rob Gronkowski, according to NBC Sports.

 Gronkowski also trained with Guerrero, and gave him credit for increasing his flexibility and helping him recover from a series of injuries.